Analysis: Day-after thoughts on the Seahawks’ trade for Jamal Adams

 The Seahawks also like to use their safeties interchangeably — while Thomas usually was the deep safety in the LOB glory days, there were times Thomas and Chancellor would switch based on the play call, or what they saw in the presnap motion of the offense.

-And as former Seahawks quarterback and Fox Sports announcer Brock Huard noted, Adams’ value may be greater to the Seahawks due to playing in the NFC West, and having two games a year against the high-powered offenses of the 49ers, Rams and Cardinals.
+And as former Seahawks quarterback and current Fox Sports announcer Brock Huard noted, Adams’ value may be greater to the Seahawks because they are in the NFC West and have two games a year against the high-powered offenses of the 49ers, Rams and Cardinals.

 Against those teams, Huard tweeted, “you have to cover and crush inside routes.”

-Seattle hasn’t had a dominating presence in the secondary instilling fear into opponents since the retirement of Chancellor (remember how his early hit on Demaryius Thomas set an irrevocable tone in the Super Bowl win over Denver)?
+Seattle hasn’t had a dominating secondary presence instilling fear into opponents since the retirement of Chancellor (remember how his early hit on Demaryius Thomas set the tone in the Super Bowl win over Denver)?

-If Adams can give that back to Seattle, the Seahawks will consider him worth every penny and draft pick.
+If Adams can give that back to Seattle, the Seahawks would consider him worth every penny and draft pick.

 The other key number is 24

-Here’s what else the Seahawks will tell you about trading first-round picks for Adams — that he’s at the age where he basically is still a first-round pick himself.
+Here’s what else the Seahawks will tell you about trading first-round picks for Adams — that he’s at the age where he essentially is a first-round pick.

 Adams doesn’t turn 25 until Oct.
 17, which makes him just one month younger than the team’s 2019 first-round pick, L.J.
 Collier, who will turn 25 on Sept.
 12.

-To the Seahawks — who’ve been in “win-now” mode for years and will likely remain there as long as Pete Carroll (who turns 69 in September) is coach — instead of picking someone in the first round the next two years they hope they can groom into an All-Pro player they are acquiring one who already is who is not much older.
+To the Seahawks — who’ve been in “win-now” mode for years and will likely remain there as long as Pete Carroll (who turns 69 in September) is coach — instead of picking someone in the first round the next two years they hope will become an All-Pro player, they are acquiring an All-Pro player who is roughly the same age.

 True, the economics are different — the Seahawks won’t get the benefit of Adams’ cheap rookie contract years other than for the 2020 season.

-But given that Seattle hopes the picks they dealt are in the mid-20s at the highest — where the draft becomes an increasing crap shoot — getting a sure thing, especially at this stage of the careers of Carroll and Russell Wilson, may be the better way to go.
+But given that Seattle hopes the picks it dealt are in the mid-20s at the highest — where the draft becomes an increasing crap shoot — getting a sure thing, especially at this stage of the careers of Carroll and 31-year-old quarterback Russell Wilson, may be the better way to go.

 But, check back on that in 2025 or so.